qnxor/macoh/README.md

 - Then do `~/macoh-x264.sh`

 That's about it.
 It will tell you what it does/needs.
 You can optionally do `~/macoh-x264.sh NAME` where `NAME` is some identifier for the test, by default `NAME` will be the current date and time in the format `yyyymmdd-HHMMSS`.

-It's been tested only on Mavericks 10.9.2 but should work on most recent Mac OSX versions.
-Please do report if not (file an issue here on GitHub).

 It writes only to your home folder, in `$HOME/Applications` (QGLE) and `$HOME/macoh` (everything else).
 The only exception is the Intel Power Gadget which is installed in /Applications.
 All tools can easily be uninstalled and erased.